lerna-lite/lerna-lite/packages/version/README.md

 By default peer dependencies versions will not be bumped unless this flag is enabled.
 When the package to be bumped is found in regular `dependencies` (or `devDependencies`) and also in `peerDependencies`, then it will bump both of them to the same version.

+You should really know what you're doing before enabling this option, the npm standard is to never mutate (bump) any `peerDependencies` during publish (see Lerna [PR #1187](https://github.com/lerna/lerna/pull/1187) which disabled it in the first place).

 **Note** we will never bump a peer dependency that is including a semver range (ie `>=2.0.0`) even if this flag is enabled.

 ### `--amend`